 Too Much Folate

 There can be too much of a good thing.
-While there is no upper limit for ingesting folate found naturally in foods, but there are recommended intake limits for folate consumed from fortified foods and supplements:
+While there is no upper limit for ingesting folate found naturally in foods, there are recommended intake limits for folate consumed from fortified foods and supplements:

 |Age||Micrograms (mcg) per day|